 You don’t ‘need a lawyer’ to sign a legally binding prenuptial agreement.
 People often decide to Waive their right to hire counsel.

 Except for California where there are unique statutory requirements, partners signing a prenuptial agreement can freely waive their right to engage independent counsel to represent them.
-If you read the Uniform Premarital Agreement Acts of Florida, New Jersey, Virginia and Nevada, you will see that there is no law under any of those statues that requires either partner to hire an attorney in order to be able to enter into a legally binding prenuptial agreement.
+If you read the Uniform Premarital Agreement Acts of Florida, New Jersey, Virginia, Texas and Nevada, you will see that there is no law under any of those statues that requires either partner to hire an attorney in order to be able to enter into a legally binding prenuptial agreement.
 The truth is people must be able to waive the right to hire their own counsel and sign a prenup and have it be valid and fully enforceable under the law (provided it is written the right way).

 Frequently we have clients who tell us that their significant other went through a horrible divorce experience and as a result, never wants to speak to another lawyer again!
 That poor person must be able to waive the right to the assistance of an attorney and still sign a prenuptial agreement that will be fully enforceable and not subject to challenge on that basis.
 Indeed for the whole concept of a voluntary prenuptial agreement to work, a party cannot be strong-armed into hiring a lawyer just to be able to enter into a prenuptial agreement that will hold up in court.